 Loading resources in Spring Boot

-In this tutorial, we are going to show how to load resources in a Spring Boot application.
+In this article we are going to show how to load resources in a Spring Boot application.

 Spring is a popular Java application framework for creating enterprise applications.
 Spring Boot is a way to create stand-alone, production-grade Spring based applications with minimal effort.